GeneratorJs/generatorjs.github.io/README.md

-# generatorjs
+# GeneratorJS
-A three function Javascript library for modular website frontend desing
+Also know as
+## SevenJS: 7 function frontend library

 preview available at [generatorjs.mgeek.in](https://generatorjs.mgeek.in)